Skip to main content

 The Slovak system of education represents a single-structure model, where the vast majority of pupils complete primary education (ISCED 1) and lower secondary education (ISCED 2) at primary schools.
 Subsequently, the pupils will complete higher secondary education at general or vocational secondary schools (ISCED 3).

-The transition of pupils in the course of lower secondary education (i.e. the second level of primary school – ISCED 2) to other types of schools is an atypical element in this system.
+The transition of pupils in the course of lower secondary education (i.e. the second level of primary school – ISCED 2) to secondary school is an atypical element in this system.
 The atypical transitions are the following (all of them in the course of education ISCED2 level):

-• transition to bilingual gymnasiums after the 8th grade of primary school.
+• transition to bilingual secondary schools after the 8th grade of primary school.

 Dance conservatory